netcoop/typo3-installer/README.md

 unless you really want to deploy a new database and fileset and throw away all data on the production environment (normally you would only do this for the initial deployment of a new project, never for existing sites).

+There are 2 kinds of datasets:

+- versioned datasets (included in git) in directory datasets.
+These can be deployed automatically on every deployment.
+- local datasets (not in git) in directory datasetslocal.
+Use this when a dataset (e.g. from an existing project) is too big to practically stored in git.
+Make sure you copy this dataset to each server where you want to use it.

 Refresh your local installation
 ===============